Cyclopaedia Chapter Three: Sealed

 "The sooner you do, the sooner the investigation will end."

-Slv&Elin signed out of the complex.
+Slv&Elin signed out of the building.
 On the way to their carriage they were in agreement about the next steps.

 "Ask the wife how many pairs of glasses he owns."